Special Issue, November 13, 2009

 Findings (top)

-Click on any image to get a larger image.
-Best viewed in full-screen mode
+Click on any picture to get a larger image

 Suillus brevipes?